Skip to main content

 Step 5: Save Money on Fuel

 Fuel is a big part of a trucking company’s variable operating expenses.
-Getting a fuel card for trucking companies can help you control and manage your fuel purchases and save money at the pump.
-When you use a fuel card, like the Apex fuel card, you always get the cash price or better at thousands of truck stops.
+Getting a fuel card for trucking companies can help you manage your fuel purchases and save money at the pump.
+When you use a fuel card, like the Apex Fuel Card, you always get the cash price or better at thousands of truck stops.
 Using a fuel card also gives you other benefits like fuel management tools, IFTA reporting information, fuel theft protection, and more.

 Step 7: Get Back-Office Help